rgilks/royal-game-of-ur-cli/README.md

 ## Game Rules

-For a comprehensive explanation of the game rules, please see our [Game Rules Documentation](./docs/rules.md).
+For a comprehensive explanation of the game rules, please see the [Game Rules Documentation](./docs/rules.md).

 ## Technologies Used